- Published by:

 - 18 May 2024

-Changes have been made to protect a population of dingoes in the State’s north-west.
+Changes have been made to protect dingoes in Victoria’s north-west.
 Dingoes are protected as a threatened species under the Wildlife Act 1975 and the Flora and Fauna Guarantee Act 1988.

 Dingoes are now protected in north-west Victoria, on both public and private land, and it is an offence to destroy them without an authorisation.

-Dingoes remain unprotected on private land in all other areas of Victoria and on public land within 3km of the boundaries of any private land within the east of Victoria.
+Dingoes remain unprotected on both private land and on public land within 3km of the boundaries of any private land within the east of Victoria.

 Review of policies